-If you have ever driven North on Tuttle Creek BLVD in Manhattan, KS you have probably noticed the bright white letters spelling out MANHATTAN on the hillside.
-Locally known as “Manhattan Hill” this is a favorite spot to escape to.
+Driving North on Tuttle Creek BLVD in Manhattan, KS you have probably noticed the bright white letters spelling out MANHATTAN on the hillside.
+Locally known as "Manhattan Hill" this is a favorite spot to escape to.
 The letters date back to 1927 when the local Kiwanis club raised $100 to plant the letters.

 Over the years the local Kiwanis Club has maintained the hill.
 Twice a year the members whitewash the letters to keep the sign gleaming on the hillside.
 In 2019, the members of the Kiwanis Club made a massive improve with a new viewing platform.
 The platform is now ADA accessible and provides a much safer platform for visitors to take in the view.